 2.2.2 Consolidation of variable terminology OSCAR - CRYONET

-2.2.2.1 In the context of the IPET OSD (Inter Panel Expert Team on Observing System Design) the GCW experts compiled and updated the comparative list of cryosphere variables from OSCAR, Integrated Global Observing System-Cryosphere Theme (IGOS), and the minimum observing program for the CryoNet stations.
+2.2.2.1 In the context of the Commission for Basic Systems (CBS) Inter Programme Expert Team on Observing System Design and Evolution (IPET OSDE) the GCW experts compiled and updated the comparative list of cryosphere variables from OSCAR, the Integrated Global Observing System-Cryosphere Theme (IGOS), and the minimum observing program for the CryoNet stations.
 M Citterio updated the compilation and noted several differences.
 He highlighted the need to update OSCAR, to reflect the minimum observing program defined for the CryoNet Stations.
-Mr Charpentier recommended that the reconciliation of variables is done with high priority and updates are requested in OSCAR. [action].
+The group agreed that the reconciliation of variables is done with high priority and updates are requested in OSCAR. [action].
 Additionally, he indicated that the update of OSCAR could take place only once applications supported by the additional variables are identified, including their respective requirements, e.g. cryosphere monitoring and applications/services. [action]

-2.2.2.3 It was noted that the IGOS was developed in 2007, prior to WIGOS, and it primarily reflects the satellite observations as defined at the time.
-It was recognized that the document remains a key reference, however differences between the surface observing program of GCW and the recommendations of the IGOS, are to be expected.
-To enable the data exchange, OSCAR and CryoNet observing program variables need to be aligned, acknowledging the differences from IGOS.
+2.2.2.3 It was noted that the IGOS was developed in 2007, prior to WIGOS, and it primarily reflects satellite observational capabilities and requirements at the time.
+It was recognized that the document remains a key reference, however differences between the surface observing program of GCW and the recommendations of the IGOS are to be expected.
+To enable data exchange, OSCAR and CryoNet observing program variables need to be aligned, acknowledging the differences from IGOS.
+It was also noted that the observational user requirements recorded in OSCAR are technology free for the fourteen Application Areas, and do not therefore address how realistically these can be met using space-based and surface-based observing systems.
+It is by comparing the technology free user requirements with the observing systems capabilities, and by mean of impact studies and expert assessment that the Application Areas Points of Contact and the IPET-OSDE are able to identify gaps (Statements of Guidance) and to provide guidance to Members with regard to how the gaps can be addressed, taking into account long-term vision, WMO priorities, and cost-effectiveness of specific observing systems.
+Independent sets of observational user requirements are also recorded in OSCAR for each of the 14 Application Areas.
+GCW is therefore invited to identify the sub-applications for which independent sets of user requirements could be developed [action].

-2.2.2.3 S Barrell committed to support the work of GCW experts in cooperation with the IPET OSD, by bringing to the management group meeting new application areas identified in this process, and request approval.
+2.2.2.3 S Barrell committed to support the work of GCW experts in cooperation with the IPET OSDE, by bringing to the management group meeting new application areas identified in this process, and request approval.
 It is important that GCW makes the case for new applications and the associated independent requirements to support them. [action]

 2.2.3 Assessment of new submissions for the GCW observing network